joe-gerhard/django-unlibbed/README.md

 - AAU I want to be able to log in and log out

-- AAU I want to click new lib to get a new random lib
+- AAU I want to click a button to get a new random lib

-- AAU I want to view my libs in order
+- AAU I want to view my completed libs in order

 - AAU I want to be able to edit and delete my libs